a-re/JMandelbrot/README.md

 # JMandelbrot
 A simple mandelbrot visualizer that zooms written in Java.
-Has a lot of bugs and the code isn't fantastic If you want to help or have any comments, submit and issue/pull here or email calix1999@gmail.com
+Has a lot of bugs and the code isn't fantastic.

+If you want to help or have any comments, submit and issue/pull here or email calix1999@gmail.com

 ## Bugs